Tuition & Fees

 Students have the right to cancel their enrollment and obtain a refund by providing written notice to the Finance Department.
 The effective date of termination is either the postmarked date or the date established by the signature of the Finance Department.
 Verbal or phone requests will not be honored.

 Students have the right to a full refund of all charges (except for the application fee, registration fee and other non-refundable charges), if they cancel the agreement prior to, or on, the first day of instruction, or the seventh day after enrollment, whichever is later.
 Students dropping a course after classes have begun before 60% of instruction will receive a pro-rated refund for the unused portion of the tuition and other refundable charges.
-Students who drop a class after 60% of instruction of the class will not be eligible for any tuition refund.
+Students who drop a class after 60% of the instruction of the class will not be eligible for any tuition refund.
 An additional 3% deduction will be applied to refunds for tuition/fees paid by credit cards.
 Books, textbooks and other materials purchased by the student at the University’s Bookstore are the property of that student.
-The University will neither accept return of purchased materials, nor make refunds for services.
+The University will neither accept the return of purchased materials nor make refunds for services.